 Take a paper or open a new document right now and write down every independent task you do for your writing.
-You might even include things such as: read a new story by a favorite writer, read a specific chapter in a book on writing, or attend a webinar about writing.
+You might even include reading a new story by a favorite writer, reading a specific chapter in a book on writing, or attending a webinar about writing.
 Just be honest and make sure you make a complete list.

 It’s long, isn’t it?
 Now that you are looking at it, I want to ask you: do you feel like you accomplish all of those things?
 If the answer is no, then keep reading.